Replenio Help Center

 FIFO is preferred for businesses that need accurate COGS (Cost of Goods Sold) reporting, especially when purchase prices fluctuate.

-Understanding landed costs (v1.1+, Pro plan)
+Understanding landed costs (v1.1+, every plan)

 The price on the invoice isn't the whole story — shipping, customs duties, and other fees all add to what a product really costs you.
 Landed cost rolls those extras into your per-unit cost, so you can price your products knowing your true margins.
 Replenio spreads the extra costs across your items for you: